 Dr. Rummelhart served on the AAP Foundation Advisory Council from 1993-1998, is active in the AAP, receiving an AAP Special Citation in 1993, and is a veteran of the US Navy and alumna of the Naval Dental School Bethesda, studying under Dr. Jim Mellonig.
 Dr. Rummelhart was the US Navy's first female periodontist and served 10 years of active duty.
 She maintained a private practice in Madison, WI for 18 years, has taught at a local hospital for two decades, and upon her retirement from private practice, joined the adjunct faculty at the

 $10,000 will be awarded to the recipient.
 The award is not to be used to replace support that would have normally been provided by the recipient's institution.

-Applicants must be citizens of the United States who intend to pursue careers in periodontics in the United States, either in private practice, academia, or industry.
+Applicants must be members of the American Academy of Periodontology (AAP) and be citizens of the United States or have permanent resident status, who intend to pursue careers in periodontics in the United States, either in private practice, academia, or industry.

 Candidates may apply by June 1st through the link below.

 Dr. James T. Mellonig earned his DDS from Marquette University Dental School.
 In an illustrious 20-year Naval career, he completed his Certificate and Masters of Science degree in Periodontics at the Naval Dental Postgraduate School in Bethesda, MD (1974), served with the Navy's Medical Research Institute among other tours of duty and eventually, became the Director of the Navy's Advanced Educational Program in Periodontics.
 Dr. James Mellonig is professor emeritus of dentistry and former director of the Advanced Education Program in